sebastianwessel/html2js/README.md

 =======
 It's an express.js template module which creates pure js functions from html templates including i18n internationalisation and translations without learning a new mark-up-language. html2js gives you full flexibility and power of js inside your templates because you can use plain js to build your own logic.
-It's blazing fast because your HTML template will be automaticly converted into pure js code during startup.
+It's blazing fast because your HTML template will be automaticly pre-converted into pure js code during startup.
+There is no need to handle translations or to do a complete rendering dynamicly during runtime on each request!

 **WHY SHOULD I USE IT?**
 - blazing fast because of creating pure, executable js code